plusplugins/profile-tabs-for-ultimate-member/readme.txt

 = 1.2.8 =
 * New: Support for localization
 * New: Confirm WPML compatibility
-* Update: Confirm WordPress 4.7.2 compatibilty
+* Update: Confirm WordPress 4.7.2 compatibility

 = 1.2.7 =
 * Fix: Plugin dependency notice issue
-* Update: Confirm WordPress 3.6.1 compatibilty
+* Update: Confirm WordPress 3.6.1 compatibility

 = 1.2.6 =
 * New: Use our shortcode to get profile ID and build dynamic shortcodes